daneasterman/wikipedia-node-scraper/README.md

 ### How do I run this?

-**To run the scraper:** once your links are ready, to run the web scraper simply type this in your console / terminal at the root level of the project folder:
+**To run the scraper:** once your links are ready, simply type this in your console / terminal at the root level of the project folder:

 `node app-promise.js`